How to be more frugal today

 Switch to homemade coffee

-There are many great coffee brands on the market (Van Houtte, Melitta, even Starbucks and Tim Hortons sell their coffee in stores) that taste just as good – if not better than the kind you will pay 10x the price for at your local coffee shop.
+There are many great coffee brands on the market (Kicking Horse, Van Houtte, Melitta, even Starbucks and Tim Hortons sell their coffee in stores) that tastes just as good – if not better than the kind you will pay 10x the price for at your local coffee shop.
+Many local coffee shops also tend to sell more local coffee beans that you can take home to brew yourself.

 I’m a big fan of stockpiling.
 I believe that in addition to using coupons, stockpiling is one of the best ways that you can save money off your grocery bill each and every month.
 It’s a fantastic way to avoid paying full price at the grocery store!

-Set aside a bit of money each month for stocking up on great deals.
+Set aside a bit of money each month for stocking up on great deals that you know you will use.
 When those bargains come around, pick up as many as you need and can afford, and add them to your stockpile.

 Invest in energy efficient products